narthur/ThemeHandbook/naming_things.md

 Good names are important, because code is only easy to change when it's easy to read and understand.

+## General

+- Prioritize understandable over short names.
+- Avoid abbreviations and otherwise-unpronouncable names.
+- If something is a collection of other things, name it as the plural of what it contains.
+- If something is a single thing, give it a singular noun name.
+- If something is a function, give it a verb name.
+- Aim for names that allow your code to read like well-formed prose.

 ## Naming Less Variables

 Less variable names should be camel cased.